nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 - `isStockParametersValid()` helps to ensure that the parameters for the stock to be added are valid.
 - `checkStockExist()` helps to check if a medication exists in stock.

-MediVault will then check if the quantity increased before setting the order as completed.
+MediVault then checks if the quantity increased before setting the order as completed.
 This helps to ensure that only after the stock is successfully added, then the order would be complete.

 ### Archive Commands